davesag/flux/CONSTITUTION.md

 #### The Leader

 Max Kaye is the initial leader.
+The first term length of Leader is 5 years from the date of registration.

 In the case of the death of the Leader, the Deputy Leader becomes Leader and then appoints a new Deputy Leader of their choosing.

-The first term length of Leader is 5 years from the date of registration.
-For this period they are essentially a benevolent dictator.
-It is intended for this to be changed at a later date via amendment, before the 5 years have expired.

-If circumstances require the position of Leader to be filled but the Deputy Leader cannot take the position, the Leadership may elect a new Leader by whichever means they choose.
-If an impasse is reached a new Leader is randomly chosen from the Leadership.
+If circumstances require the position of Leader to be filled, but the Deputy Leader cannot take the position, the Leadership must select a new Leader within 14 days.
+If an impasse is reached, a new Leader is randomly chosen from the Leadership.

 The Leader may resign and appoint a new Leader during the initial 5 year period.

+> It is acknowledged that, for this initial period, the Leader is essentially a benevolent dictator.
+> A transition to a more democratic structure must be enacted via an amendment to this constitution before the 5 years have expired.

 #### Deputy Leader

 The Deputy Leader is chosen by the Leader for an ongoing appointment.
 The Leader may revoke the position of the Deputy Leader at their discretion.

 ### Administration

 #### Decision Making

 Decisions are made by the party Leader.
-In their absence the Leadership may make decisions when at least 66% in agreement.
+In their absence, the Leadership may make decisions when at least 66% of the members agree.

-For the purposes of decision making a quorum is achieved when:
+For the purposes of decision making, a quorum is achieved when:

-* The Leader is present
+* The Leader is present, and
-* The Deputy Leader and one other member of the Leadership is present
+* The Deputy Leader and one other member of the Leadership is present, and
 * Three members of the Leadership are present

 The Leader may imbue any member with special authority for specific purposes, in which case decisions made by the delegate are treated as though they were made by the Leader.